pmeaney/template-portfolio-payloadcms/README.md

 Current focus:

 - Recently finished the `sync-from-prod.sh`-- it's working-- pulls migration, database data, & media into local dev environment.
-- Next I'll setup the project up as a blue/green deployment.
+- Next I'll setup the project up as a blue/green deployment-- But, that will actually be the currently under-edit copy of this template (https://github.com/pmeaney/portfolio-payloadcms).

 ---